Skip to content

 ssh ceph4 "chown ceph:ceph -R /etc/ceph /var/lib/ceph/bootstrap-osd/*"

-Configure and enable monitor daemon
+Configure and enable the monitor daemon

 • A default data directory on the monitor host